romeof8735/Trip-to-Space/Mars/death.md

+# You died :(

-The creature has killed you.
+he creature has killed you.
 You died.
----

 [Back to start](../NASA.md)